 With 5 adults, 2 almost adults and 2 toddlers, we needed a 4 bedroom condo in North Myrtle Beach.
 Although there are so many North Myrtle Beach condos to choose from, it can be tough to find oceanfront beach rentals in North Myrtle Beach with more than three bedrooms.

 My family stayed in the Ocean Bay Club previously.
-It’s the perfect North Myrtle Beach oceanfront condo and location for a family vacation.
+It’s one of the best North Myrtle Beach oceanfront condos and a perfect location for a family vacation.
 Since the condos at the Ocean Bay Club are privately owned, each one varies in style and how updated and maintained they are.
 We were really happy with our condo, both in terms of the maintenance and decor.
 The kitchen amenities and two balconies were definitely a plus as well.

 We rented unit 210 at the Ocean Bay Club, and I highly recommend it.
 You can find it here on AirBnB.
 If you’re not currently a member of AirBnB, you can sign up through my referral link here to get a credit toward your first stay.